Gert van Rooyen

-Cornelius Gerhardus van Rooyen (11 April 1938 – 15 January 1990), better known as Gert van Rooyen, was a South African paedophile and serial killer who allegedly killed at least six young girls between 1988 and 1989.

-Van Rooyen and his female accomplice Joey Haarhoff are believed to be responsible for the abduction, sexual assault and murder of several missing girls, aged between 9 and 16-years-old, across eastern South Africa.
-In early 1990, when faced with arrest after the escape of their latest kidnap victim, Van Rooyen killed Haarhoff before committing suicide.
-Despite later evidence against them, the two were never formally convicted due to their deaths, and the bodies of their alleged victims were never found.
+Cornelius Gerhardus van Rooyen (11 April 1938 – 15 January 1990), better known as Gert van Rooyen, was a South African paedophile and serial killer who abducted, sexually assaulted, and murdered at least six young girls between 1988 and 1989.
+He was aided in his crimes by his mistress Joey Haarhoff.
+In early 1990, when faced with arrest after the escape of their latest kidnap victim, Van Rooyen killed Haarhoff and himself in a murder-suicide.
+Despite later evidence against them, the two were never formally convicted due to their deaths and the bodies of their alleged victims were never found.

 Biography

-Cornelius Gerhardus van Rooyen was born in South Africa in 1938, and was commonly known as Gert or by his nickname "Bokkie".
-He is assumed to be the sole killer, although the South African Police Force has not conducted a full and conclusive investigation since his suicide.
-It is commonly believed that he was part of a pedophile group, although this has not been fully investigated.
+Cornelius Gerhardus van Rooyen, commonly known by the nicknames "Gert" and "Bokkie", was born in South Africa on 11 April 1938.
+He is assumed to have been the sole killer, although neither the South African Police nor its post-apartheid successor organisation, the South African Police Service, have conducted full and conclusive investigations since his suicide.
+It is commonly believed that Van Rooyen was part of a paedophile group, although this has not been fully investigated.

 Various reports as to the whereabouts of his victims have not been investigated, leaving their families unable to put them to rest.